osquery/osquery/docs/wiki/deployment/configuration.md

 The `queries` key mimics the configuration's `schedule` key.

 The `discovery` query set feature is described in detail in the above packs section.
-This array should include queries to be executed in an `OR` manner.
+This array should include queries to be executed in an `AND` manner.

 ### File Paths